sajjadhossainshohag/laravel-paystack/README.md

 ## General payment flow

-Though there are multiple ways to pay an order, most payment gateways expect you to follow the following flow in your checkout process:
+Though there are multiple ways to pay for an order, most payment gateways expect you to follow the following flow in your checkout process:

 ### 1. The customer is redirected to the payment provider
 After the customer has gone through the checkout process and is ready to pay, the customer must be redirected to the site of the payment provider.